 Staff & Music Teachers

-Al Q. Guitar, Ukulele, and Bass Guitar Instructor.
+Al Q. is a Guitar, Ukulele, and Bass Guitar Music Specialist.
 Al is a well-rounded guitar player.
-A native New Yorker raised during the explosion of Rock-n-Roll, Al started private guitar lessons at age 6 through 10.
+A native New Yorker raised during the explosion of Rock-n-Roll.
+Al started private guitar lessons at age 6.
 In addition to playing guitar, he studied drums.
-By age 7, Al was performing in local venues and recording in music studios.
+By age 9, Al was performing in local venues and recording in music studios.
 Al spent a few years dedicated to big band jazz, he spent time at Lynn Oliver Studios in NYC.
 During those years, Al was also busy helping arrange and record music written by clients for demos.
 Al played bluegrass guitar alongside renowned bluegrass artists, such as Butch Waller, Laurie Lewis, Dan Nunnally and Steve Pottier.
-Al taught guitar privately to students of all ages in the Bay Area, California, and more recently, here in Northern VA.
+Al taught guitar privately to students of all ages in the Bay Area and California.
 In recent years, Al co-founded a bluegrass troupe.
 Al says, “It’s exciting to see a new student become one with the instrument and have fun while making beautiful music together!”
 Being a part of that adventurous journey should be mutually gratifying, and Al is ready to give his all to his students!

-Lauren S. String, Piano, Ukulele Instructor.
-Lauren is a Virginia native with music experience spanning over 17 years and is versed in a variety of styles including classical violin, old time, Celtic and bluegrass fiddle, as well as 18th century and civil war dance music, with ventures into symphonic metal, alternative and folk rock.
+Lauren S. is a Music Specialist.
+Lauren teaches strings, piano, ukulele, and Early Childhood.
+Lauren is a Virginia native with music experience spanning over 17 years and is versed in a variety of styles including classical, old time, Celtic and bluegrass, as well as 18th century and civil war dance music, with ventures into symphonic metal, alternative and folk rock.
 Playing with multiple groups over the years, Lauren has performed at such venues as the Frostburg Appalachian Festival, Watermelon Park Bluegrass Festival, Virginia State Fair, Virginia Scottish Games, Stratford Hall, Winchester and Fredericksburg First Nights and multiple wineries, Irish pubs and coffee houses.
 Lauren currently plays with the Piedmont Symphony Orchestra, Celtic Machinations (Duo), the Dixie Belles (All female bluegrass band) and Marshall and Company (Historical period music), and has recorded multiple CDs with these and others bands over the years.
 She also has experience playing piano, mandolin and ukulele and has been singing with multiple groups including chorales, bluegrass and Irish folk ensembles.
-Lauren is excited to join the Bach to Rock team in Bristow VA!

-Trevor H. Piano, Guitar, Percussion, Early Childhood and Vocal Instructor, Engineer.
+Trevor H. Music Specialist with proficiency in Piano, Drums, Guitar and Vocals.
 Trevor grew up in Northern Virginia.
 His love of music began at an early age.
-He started playing drums at 5 years old and by the time he was 8, he was performing in a band with his musician family and friends.
-Trevor formed his own band and would perform as the opening act for his father’s band.
-At the age of 13, Trevor decided to learn to play the piano and at 16, was self-taught in both piano and guitar.
-He took an interest in singing at an early age and was accepted into multiple honors choirs including the Virginia All-State Choir.
-Trevor teaches piano and vocal private lessons, engineers, and is part of the birthday party team at B2R Bristow!
+He started playing drums at just five years old and by the time he was eight, he was performing in a band that he formed with family and friends.
+At the age of thirteen, Trevor decided to learn to play the piano and by sixteen, he was self-taught in both piano and guitar.
+He took an interest in singing at an early age as well and was accepted into multiple honors choirs including the Virginia All-State Choir.
+Trevor is a multi-instrumentalist whose goal to make every lesson fun and musically enriching.

 - Individual instruction with proprietary curriculum